ay-lab/ATACProc/README.md

 	-D  DEBUG_TXT
 				Binary variable.
 If 1 (recommended), different statistics corresponding to quality metrics and reads are printed.
-Useful when a summary of a large set of ChIP-seq samples are to be generated.
+Useful when a summary of a large set of ATAC-seq samples are to be generated.

 	-q  MAPQ_THR
 				Quality value threshold, below which the mapped reads are removed (Default 30).